lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 * Watch over 20 hours of videos of deep learning tutorials thanks to the fantastic [Bay Area Deep Learning School](https://www.youtube.com/watch?v=eyovmAtoUx0).
 Day 2 is [here](https://www.youtube.com/watch?v=9dXiAecyJrY) and the schedule is [here](http://www.bayareadlschool.org/)
 * Implement your own neural network.
 [See my implementation in Python](https://github.com/lgraesser/NeuralNetwork) for an example.
 * Check out [my blog](https://learningmachinelearning.org/) for links to more resources on neural networks.
 I update it on a regular basis.

+## Acknowledgements

+Thank you to Nidhin Pattaniyil for his detailed feedback on the setup and installation instructions.